CFMIP/COSPv2.0/README.md

     simulator specific information (i.e. Radar simulator frequency).
 The output namelist controls the output diagnostics.

 1. Regression testing (comparing to reference data)
    1. Reference data for a small test case is provided with COSP2.
 The data can be found at `driver/data/outputs/UKMO/`.
-CMOR compliant reference data is also provided, `driver/data/outputs/UKMO/cmor/ref1D/`.
    1. To compare driver output to reference data.
-In `driver/`, invoke Python script `test_cosp2imp.py`.
-This script requires the following Python modules: os, numpy, netCDF4, argparse, warnings, fnmatch, sys.
+In `driver/`, invoke Python script `cosp2_test_01.py`.
+This script requires the following Python modules: numpy, netCDF4, argparse, sys.
 Examples are below.
       1. For standard netCDF output:

-      `python test_cosp2Imp.py data/outputs/UKMO/cosp2_output_um.ref.nc data/outputs/UKMO/cosp2_output_um.nc`

-      1. For CMOR compliant output:

-      `python test_cosp2Imp.py data/outputs/UKMO/cmor/ref1D/ data/outputs/UKMO/cmor/1D --cmor 1D`

-   By default the script will only report relative differences which are greater than 1e-5.
-This can be changed by the user through the optional argument `--zeroThresh`.
+      `python cosp2_test_01.py data/outputs/UKMO/cosp2_output_um.gfortran.kgo.nc data/outputs/UKMO/cosp2_output_um.nc --rtol=0.0005`

+   The script accepts thresholds for absolute and relative tolerances, named `atol` and `rtol`, respectively.
+By default the script will report all differences, i.e. `--atol=0.0 --rtol=0.0`.
+The example above allows for a relative tolerance of 0.05\%.
+Previous tests indicate that this threshold is appropriate when gfortran is used to build the driver program.
+If a different compiler is available, it is encouraged to build the driver using that compiler.
+For non-gfortran compilers, the number of differences will be bigger, so it may be appropriate to relax the tolerances.
+Previous experience indicates that adding an additional absolute tolerance `--atol=1.0e-20` is a good option.